Louis d'Aubusson de La Feuillade: Career

 In 1688, La Feuillade raised a cavalry regiment for the Nine Years' War, which fought at Walcourt, Fleurus and Landen.
-The first of the controversies that accompanied his career occurred after Landen, when it was claimed he disappeared during the battle to 'faire sa toilette,' only re-emerging at the end.
+The first of the controversies that accompanied his career occurred after Landen, when it was claimed he disappeared during the battle, only re-emerging at the end.
 The accusation was serious enough for him to write a letter denying it to his first father-in-law, the Marquis de Chateauneuf.

-This was followed a few years later by another, equally damaging incident.
-After the death in 1697 of Georges de la Feuillade, Bishop of Metz, a review of the diocese financial records showed a large sum of money was missing and the report concluded La Feuillade had stolen it while visiting his uncle.
-The evidence persuaded Louis XIV, who wanted to dismiss him from the army until persuaded not to do so by Louis de Pontchartrain, a friend of his father-in-law.
+A few years later, following the death in 1697 of his uncle, Georges de La Feuillade, Bishop of Metz, a review of the diocese financial records showed a large sum of money was missing.
+The report concluded La Feuillade had stolen it while visiting his uncle, and Louis XIV had to be dissuaded from dismissing him from the army by Louis de Pontchartrain, a friend of his father-in-law.

 When the Treaty of Ryswick ended the war in 1697, La Feuillade's regiment was disbanded; despite his record, he was reinstated as a brigadier in 1702 during the War of the Spanish Succession.
 He was promoted Marechal de camp in 1703 and posted to the French army in Italy, allegedly due to the influence of Michel Chamillart, the Minister of War, who became his father-in-law in 1701.
 He was not well regarded by his contemporaries, some of whom described him as having a "heart corrupted through and through" and a "soul of mud".

 Victor Amadeus II, ruler of Savoy, began the war as an ally of France but switched sides in October 1703.
 La Feuillade was appointed deputy to Vendôme, French commander in Italy, who gave him responsibility for occupying Villefranche and the County of Savoy, now part of modern-day France.
 Largely complete by the end of 1705, the primary objective in 1706 was to capture Victor Amadeus' capital of Turin; with an army of 48,000, La Feuillade initiated the siege on 12 May, although it was not completely cut off until 19 June.